AndDavies/fyc/posts/2024-11-02-self-mastery-and-the-physical-province.md

 - Accept humility as a gift.
 Every moment of awkwardness is a chance to learn.
 - Surrender to what you can’t control.
 Trust the process, whether it’s a workout or a prayer.

-Years ago, I came across this quote from Greg Glassman.
+<strong>Years ago</strong>, I came across this quote from Greg Glassman.
 I don’t remember the exact day, but I remember how it hit me.
 At that point, I was a few years into recovery, a dedicated CrossFitter, and had even stepped into the role of a coach.
 I’d conquered some big feats in ultra-running, organized a Sunday morning trail-running group rooted in a shared ethos, and had made significant strides forward.
 Yet what mattered more than my physical accomplishments was the shift from being an unfit, self-centered, insecure mess to someone who could finally appreciate growth and community.
 Sure, I’d always had a good heart, but for years I had been completely lost.

 Recovery was the first pivotal step.
 It was a spiritual journey for a spiritually sick person, and it was anything but smooth.
 I tripped, fell, and struggled to establish routines.
 Meditation felt impossible.
 Prayers seemed to go unanswered.
 I wrestled with the spiritual growth I so desperately wanted.
 Then, this quote hit me like a ton of bricks.